aimhubio/aim/README.md

 | `ls`       |                                 | List all the experiments of the repo.                     |
 | `rm`       | `-n` &#124; `--name <exp_name>` | Remove an experiment with the given name.                 |

-***Disclaimer:*** Removing the experiment also removes the recorded experiment data.
+***Disclaimer:*** Removing the experiment also removes the recorded experiment runs data.

 ### up
-Start ups the web app that runs locally on researcher's training environment,  mounts the `.aim` folder and lets researchers manage, search and start new training runs.
+Start the Aim web UI locally.
+Aim UI is a Docker container that mounts the `.aim` folder and lets researchers manage, search and start new training runs.
 ```shell
 $ aim up [ARGS]
 ```